collaborative-robotics/documentation/docs/pages/introduction.rst

 Supported devices
 *****************

 This is a non-exhaustive list of devices with CRTK interfaces.
-The devices with a *cisstMultiTask* interface rely on the `ROS1 bridge <https://github.com/jhu-cisst/cisst-ros>`_ or `ROS2 bridge <https://github.com/jhu-cisst/cisst_ros2_crtk>`_ to provide the ROS interface.
+The devices with a *cisstMultiTask* interface rely on the `ROS bridge <https://github.com/jhu-cisst/cisst-ros>`_ to provide the ROS1 or ROS2 interface.
+In many cases, it is necessary to use the development branch (devel).

 * `Raven II <https://applieddexterity.com/>`_